LABxbli/Screen-paper/README.md

-This repository contains all the custom scripts and tools used in the study **"Functional Genomic Landscape of Photosynthetic Acclimation to Nitrogen Deprivation"**.
+This repository contains all the custom scripts and tools used in the study **"Functional Genomic Landscape of Photosynthetic Acclimation to Nitrogen Deficiency"**.
 These files were developed for digitizing and quantifying phenotypes in secondary screening experiments, including size and greenness measurements, as well as chlorophyll fluorescence parameters for each mutant colony.

-All code was written by **Penghao Yang**.
+All code was written by **Penghao Yang** and **Kangning Guo**.

 ---